reuning/unionwebsite/README.md

 - Data, plots and markdown pages are generated using files `gen/scripts`
   - Scraping script is adapted from [nlrb-cases](https://github.com/labordata/nlrb-cases)
 - The website is built using [Quarto](https://quarto.org/).

+# Things to do

+- Fix the "NA"s for certification decisions.